SemlanBakelsen/Quizels/README.md

 # Quizels World Quiz
-Quizels is a website with a simple quiz that asks questions about big things in the world.
+Quizels is a website with a quiz that asks questions about big things in the world.
 ## Responsive design
 The website has been tested and built to be responsive for multiple screen sizes.
 The page was testing using Lighthouse with an accessibility score of 100.